LaraNonino/Just_CILlin/README.md

-# Installing Dependencies
+# Setting up
 To run the code you first need to install the required packages.
 A `requirements.txt` file is provided.

+To run the exeriments, first save the dataset in a folder called `twitter_datasets`.

 # Running different experiments

 We provide the different logs of the experiments in the folder called `lightning_logs`.

-To execute the experiments on clean data, first execute the command:
+To execute the experiments on clean data, first execute the following command and change the training file in the `train_model.py`:

 ```bash
 python src/clean_data.py